zchee/golang-wiki/Modules.md

    ```
    $ go build ./...
    ```
-4. Test the module as configured to ensure that it works with the selected versions.
+4. Test the module as configured to ensure that it works with the selected versions:

    ```
    $ go test ./...
    ```

-5. (Optional) Run the tests for all imported modules to check for incompatibilities.
+5. (Optional) Run the tests for all imported modules to check for incompatibilities:

    ```
    $ go test all